Professor of Aerospace Studies (PAS)

 - 2019 - Strategic Deterrence Basic Course, Air University, Maxwell AFB, Ala.

-- 2020 - Masters of Science, Engineering Management Technology, Louisiana Tech, Ruston, Louisiana
+- 2020 - Masters of Science, Engineering Management Technology, Louisiana Tech, Ruston, La.

 - 2020 - Joint Air Operations Planning Course, Air University, Maxwell AFB, Ala